justpenguins/Expensive./README.md

 - As a user, I want to be able to receive feedback for my spending habits
 - As a user, I want to be able to see a list of all of my expenses

-- As a user, I want to be able to have the application automatically save the number of expenses on the account, after adding or removing an expense
+- As a user, I want to be able to have the application be able to save the number of expenses on the account
 - As a user, I want to be able to call up a previously saved account

+- As a user, I want to be able to have a GUI that will allow me to add, remove, save, load, and receive feedback for my expenses